danielsnick3/linked-blog-starter-md/Random notes to be sorted.md

 Wo Chang: Settles a dispute between to clans who both want the fairest maiden by splitting her in half and giving them each half.
 Kills both clans when they turn on him.

+3:39:00 Kris says I can’t believe mega didn’t stick around for this the speed back up

+4:00:00 quicker getting it off

+4:20:00 17 seconds